How mussels pay your pension

 Mussels are catching on

 People’s dietary needs and/or preferences are constantly changing.
-The growing middle class and westernization of diets in places like China and India are fueling a hunger for proteins.
+The growing middle class and westernization of diets in places like China and India are fuelling a hunger for proteins.
 This growing global demand for seafood and the fact that the market is also seeking healthier, environmentally friendly options all bodes well for the long-term future of aquaculture.

 Our investment team canvassed the earth for an opportunity that would help meet this growing demand, while providing the best risk-adjusted returns.
 After researching the opportunities both on land and water, the team saw an opportunity to expand its food portfolio to include investments in aquaculture.
 We have a mandate to invest in sustainable organizations within the global food basket.
 Aquaculture fits this bill.